PROVIDENCE AND MASSACHUSETTS SKATE TO 3-3 DRAW

-Sophomore defenseman Darren Rowe scored the game-tying goal for the Minutemen
+Sophomore defenseman Darren Rowe scores game-tying goal for Minutemen

 AMHERST, Mass. - Darren Rowe scored with 3:43 remaining in regulation to help the UMass hockey team earn a 3-3 draw against Providence on Friday night at the Mullins Center.
 The Minutemen (0-3-2, 0-1-2 HEA) held 1-0 and 2-1 leads throughout the game before the Friars (1-4-1, 1-2-1 HEA) battled back to even the score on both occasions.
 Doug Kublin and Michael Pereira also scored goals for the Mass Attack while Paul Dainton made 34 saves in his first conference start of the season.
 Alex Beaudry made 31 saves for Providence, who will host the Minutemen tomorrow night at Schneider Arena at 7 PM.

 The Friars held a 37-34 edge in shots, including a 27-16 edge in the final two periods.
 The Mass Attack won the battle in the faceoff circle 39-28 and went 1-for-3 on the power play.
 Providence was 0-for-3 on the man advantage.